A Man and His Instrument Dedicated to Excellence.

 Oskar's harmonica magic was always a vital element in WAR's music and performances.
 Oskar continued with WAR for 24 years non-stop.
 At the end of 1993 he made the decision to end his association with that group in order to have the time to pursue his solo career.

 Between recording, performing and running his immensely successful harmonica company, Lee Oskar is a very busy man.
 The Lee Oskar Harmonica was introduced in 1983 and this venture has consumed much of Oskar's time for the last decade.
 Today, his firm offers harmonicas in a variety of tunings, along with replacement reed plates, tool kits, instruction books, and other related products.
-He plans to release an instructional video in the near future.
-Lee Oskar Harmonicas have become a household name with sales that are well-established and growing at a phenomenal rate worldwide.
-Oskar reports that business is booming and he derives great satisfaction from the positive feedback that his company receives daily about his products.
+He is developing a series of instructional videos.

 Composing and playing music remain Oskar's top career priority and he looks forward to many new projects that are in the works.